Storidge/cio-user-docs/integrations/prometheus.md

     static_configs:
     - targets: ['192.168.3.51:8282', '192.168.3.52:8282', '192.168.3.53:8282', '192.168.3.54:8282']
 ```
 Once this configuration is done, Prometheus can be initialized.

-2. Verify that Prometheus is collecting data about CIO:
+2. Verify that Prometheus is collecting data:

 ![Prometheus Dashboard](https://i.imgur.com/r1C4GBI.png)